panzerdp/dmitripavlutin.com/content/posts/062-javascript-nan/index.md

 typeof faulty;   // => 'number'
 ```

-`NaN` is a special kind of number that indicates a faulty operation on numbers.
+`NaN` is a special number that indicates a faulty operation on numbers.
 While working directly with `NaN` is rare, it's appearance can be surprising.

 Let's take a closer look at `NaN` special value: how to check whether a variable has `NaN` and importantly understand the operations that result in `NaN`.